nodecraft/eslint-config/README.md

 Also add `@nodecraft/eslint-config/vue-a11y` for our Vue Accessibility rules (compatible with both Vue.js 3 and Vue.js 2.

+Be sure to also install the following optional peer dependencies:

+- `eslint-plugin-vue`
+- `eslint-plugin-vue-a11y`

 ### TypeScript

 If your application uses TypeScript, instead of extending `@nodecraft/eslint-config`, extend `@nodecraft/eslint-config/typescript`.
-Also eensure you install the following peer depenendies:
+Also ensure you install the following optional peer depenendies:

 - `@typescript-eslint/eslint-plugin`
 - `@typescript-eslint/parser`